 With 30 pages of images to color, it will be hard to know which one to start with first — Snow White or The Brave Little Tailor?
 Tom Thumb or Thumbelina?
 Pair this with a good Grimm’s Fairy Tales book for a solid fairy tale foundation.
 Also try Famous Fairy Tales.

-Now instead of only reading and searching Where’s Waldo, you can color in the intricate scenes yourself.
+Now instead of only reading and searching, you can color in the intricate pictures and scenes yourself.

 Alice’s Adventures in Wonderland

-Filled with both little of the Peter Pan story and a lot of artwork for your coloring enthusiasts.
+Filled with both little of the Peter Pan book and a lot of artwork for your coloring enthusiasts.